 When we felt ready to get started with surviving, we first had to venture out and find a shelter spot.
 We had an option to go duo with someone else, but I really wanted to try and challenge myself, so I went solo.
 I hiked a while, and at first found what I thought was a really good shelter spot.

 Nope.
 They said I couldn’t build there since it was on an animal trail.
 How was I supposed to know?!
 After that, I kind of started to lose hope.
 I was sweaty, tired, and losing daylight very quickly.
 I NEEDED to find a shelter spot soon, or else I would run out of time to build it.

 Earlier, I had heard that one of the others had found her spot, and I knew she was somewhere near me.
 The only problem was that she was on top of a huge ridge.
 Two problems with being on a ridge: there could be wind blowing through, and it was a steep climb.

 I didn’t know what else to do, so I eventually found the courage to climb up the ridge.
 I realized later that there was an easy deer path going up, but at first, I climbed straight up dirt.
 Just dirt, no roots or anything to stabilize my climb.

 Half way up, I just slid.
 Ok maybe only 5 feet before I stopped, but it felt like forever.
 At this point, I was dying of sweat, with my backpack on.
 So … I got on my hands and knees and eventually crawled up that darned ridge.
-At the top, my back was so sore that I just keel over, and heaved deep breathes.
-I still hadn’t found a spot, nor did I want to go back down the ridge to find a spot.
+At the top, my back was so sore that I just keeled over, and heaved deep breaths.
+I still hadn’t found a spot, nor did I want to go back down the ridge.